The shot is just what it sounds like—a shot that keeps you from getting pregnant.

 It’s a love/hate thing.

-Depo is one of those methods that some women LOVE and some women HATE.
+Depo is one of those methods that some people LOVE and some people HATE.
 Check out the user videos for more on that.

 The pregnancy question.